cod1r/tack/README.md

 		having multiple places that call traverse_rope to calculate placement is too fragile

+    set width and height as percentages relative to the parent size.

+    performance is still a problem on large texts. calculate_ui is slow due to the recursion (List.iter (fun _ -> calculate_ui box)) draw_textarea is slow
+      the main bottle neck seems to be our traverse_rope logic/code the loop itself is not slow but calling handle_result in the loop is slow turns out Array.find_opt was also slow in get_glyph_info_from_glyph. just made it an array that maps chars to glyph infos

 performance ideas:
 	- traversing the rope tree over and over for rendering and calculations is wasteful. there should be some stored info either in the rope nodes or in another tree that saves operations (perhaps a self balancing tree).